-- 1. Where animals referred to in Article 5 (1) are slaughtered outwith slaughterhouses, Article 5 (1)(b), (c) and (d) shall apply. - 2.
-Member States may, however, grant derogations from paragraph 1 in respect of poultry, rabbits, pigs, sheep and goats slaughtered or killed outwith slaughterhouses by their owner for his personal consumption, provided that Article 3 is complied with and that pigs, sheep and goats have been stunned in advance.
+9. (1) Where animals referred to in regulation 5(1) are slaughtered outwith slaughterhouses, regulation 5(1)(b), (c) and (d) shall apply.

+(2) Veterinary Services may, however, grant derogation from sub-regulation (1) of this regulation, in respect of poultry, rabbits, pigs, sheep and goats slaughtered or killed outwith slaughterhouses by their owner for his personal consumption, provided that regulation 3 of these regulations is complied with and that pigs, sheep and goats have been stunned in advance.